The Leader in Quality Life Science Training

 Topics to be discussed include:

-• The regulatory expectations for computer validation
+• The regulatory compliance expectations for computer validation

 • The tasks and deliverables expected for computer validation